Your World Expands Through What You Perceive

 The world works surprisingly just as you perceive it.

-As for the benefits of smiling, I've also uploaded a video on YouTube that you can refer to.
-"Smile in Advance" is similar to "Anticipating Your Thoughts in Advance" and "So You Believe,
+As for the benefits of smiling, I’ve also uploaded a video on YouTube that you can refer to.
+“Smile in Advance” is similar to “Anticipating Your Thoughts in Advance” and “What You Believe,